memevault-ai/memevault-ai/README.md

 The deployed project is branded as **MemeVault AI** and positioned around **AI-driven hotspot scanning plus treasury rotation for profit capture**, based on the live project page title. citeturn171927view0

-## What this repo is

-**memevault-ai** is presented as:

-- **product demo**
-- **live simulation**
-- **architecture-ready scanner**
-- **treasury rotation prototype**

-This repository is not a fully automated trading bot.
-It is a polished **frontend + mock backend simulation** designed to demonstrate how an AI-assisted meme coin intelligence terminal could rank candidates, rotate treasury exposure, simulate reserve logic, and visualize distribution cycles.

 ## Product thesis